nasa-fornax/fornax-images/README.md

 - Define the libraries requirement from some conda environment `{env}` in `conda-{env}.yml`.
 - Build the image with `python build.py {image-name} --update-lock`.
 - This will generate: `conda-{env}-lock.yml` and `packages.txt`.
-Both these should be kept under verson control.
-The next time the image is built with `python build.py {image-name}`, the lock file will be used inside Dockerfile to reproduce the exact build.
+Both these should be kept under version control.
+The next time the image is built with `python build.py {image-name}`, the lock file will be used inside the Dockerfile to reproduce the exact build.

 # The image
 - `base_image`: is the base image that all other images should start from.
 It contains jupyter and the basic tools needed for deployment in the fornax project.

 - `tractor`: Main Astro image that was used for the demo.
 It contains tractor and other general useful tools.

-- `heasoft`: high energy image containing heasoft.
+- `heasoft`: high energy image containing heasoft (TODO).